HaihangWu/HaihangWu.github.io/_pages/about.md

   - /about.html
 ---

-Haihang Wu is a PHD student advised by Prof [Saman Halgamuge](https://findanexpert.unimelb.edu.au/profile/2854-saman-halgamuge) and Prof [Denny Oetomo](https://findanexpert.unimelb.edu.au/profile/188333-denny-oetomo) with the Department of Mechanical Engineering at the University of Melbourne, working towards efficient machine learning and its applications on continual learning and robotics.
-His current research focuses on developing efficient neural growth strategies for online continual learning.
-He acquires his master degrees in Thermal Engineering from Tsinghua University and Robotics from University of Bristol, and bachelor in Automotive Engineering from Beihang University.
+Haihang Wu is a PHD student advised by Prof [Saman Halgamuge](https://findanexpert.unimelb.edu.au/profile/2854-saman-halgamuge) and Prof [Denny Oetomo](https://findanexpert.unimelb.edu.au/profile/188333-denny-oetomo) with the Department of Mechanical Engineering at the University of Melbourne, working towards efficient deep learning and robotics.
+His current research focuses on developing neural growth and neural pruning strategies for efficient deep learning.
+He acquires his master's degrees in Thermal Engineering from Tsinghua University and Robotics from the University of Bristol, and a bachelor's degree in Automotive Engineering from Beihang University.

 - - -